Gaara95/website/arduino_basics_robot/5motors.md

 ### The code
 The motor driver takes three inputs per motor: *motor enable*, *motor pin1*, and *motor pin2*.
-If *motor enable* is HIGH the motor gets power and if it is LOW the motor does not get power.
+If *motor enable* is HIGH the motor gets power and if it is LOW the motor does not get power, for our purposes we want the motor to be on so we just connect the *enable* pins for both motors to 5v.

 *motor pin1* and *motor pin2* are used to control the direction the motor spins in: if *motor pin1* is HIGH and *motor pin2* is LOW the motor spins in one direction;